Booms in Idaho, Utah buck the curve of slowing US growth - WTMJ

 In-migration was also strong.
 The state added tech jobs and the landscape of snowy mountains and five national parks promised a strong work-life balance.
 The state clocked a growth rate of 18.4%, more than double the national rate.

-That growth has helped power the state’s largest economic expansion, increase tourism and expand the middle class.
+That growth has helped power the state’s largest economic expansion, increased tourism and expanded the middle class.
 Amid the massive economic upheaval wrought by the coronavirus pandemic, both Utah and Idaho have been ranked among states with the lowest unemployment rates.

 But with that good news comes strain.
 In 2019, Utah housing prices surged nearly 11%, while incomes rose less than 4%.
 That trend has accelerated during the pandemic as people spending more time at home look to move to larger spaces while fewer people are putting their houses up for sale.

-Note: This story has been corrected to show the source of the migration data is the American Community Survey, not the 2020 census.